satmohap/satmohap/README.md

-#### Passionate about Data Science & Machine Learning  and a strong believer that both of these can not only  bring tangible  business outcomes but also improve the quality of human life.
+Passionate about Data Science & Machine Learning  and a strong believer that both of these can not only  bring tangible  business outcomes but also improve the quality of human life.

-#### I possess an unique attitude to continuously strive a  balance between being very hands-on with coding while also being able to think about the bigger picture related to the problem at hand.
+I possess an unique attitude to continuously strive a  balance between being very hands-on with coding while also being able to think about the bigger picture related to the problem at hand.

+please feel to reach out to me over linkedin if you would like to connect me on any collaboartion opprtunities

 <!--
 **satmohap/satmohap** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.